Skip to main content

 Kuleshov Effect

-A film editing effect demonstrating that viewers derive more meaning from the interaction of two sequential shots than from a single shot in isolation.
+An editing principle showing that meaning emerges from the juxtaposition of two shots more than from either shot alone.

 Lev Kuleshov showed a shot of an actor with a neutral expression.
 When followed by a bowl of soup, audiences said he looked hungry.
 When followed by a coffin, they said he looked sad.
 It proves that editing creates emotional context.